 Obviously, errands are necessary and unavoidable, but there are definitely ways to spend less time on them.
 Planning your shopping trips ahead of time can be a great way of making sure you aren’t running endless errands throughout the week picking up things you forgot last time around.
 I’m super guilty of this and find myself at Target at least once every week picking up something I forgot during my last shopping trip.

 I love list-making, so clearly it shouldn’t come as a surprise that I always make a list when I go shopping!
-There are endless apps you can download to help with this, or you can try this grocery list notepad!
+There are endless apps you can download to help with this, or you can try the shopping list notepads in my shop!

 Not Planning Enough